qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_gui.rst

 .. index::
    single:menus

-The menu bar provides access to various QGIS features using a standard hierarchical menu.
+The menu bar provides access to various |qg| features using a standard hierarchical menu.
 The top-level menus and a summary of some of the menu options are listed below, together with the icons of the corresponding tools as they appear on the toolbar, as well as keyboard shortcuts.
 Keyboard